Conservation Committee Update Fall 2021

 Here we go again…

-The fire lines weren’t even completed around the Archie Creek fire, and we still couldn’t see our neighbors’ houses through the smoke when the drumbeat of [...]
+The fire lines weren’t even completed around the Archie Creek fire, and we still couldn’t see our neighbors’ houses through the smoke when the drumbeat of disinformation began to roll from the timber industry PR presses.
+Their message?
+The Labor Day fires caused unprecedented damage because of poorly managed federal forests. [...]

 Continue Reading